Saturday, September 28, 2024

 Sunday, February 18, 2024

-New study reveals that there are two species of green anacondas, not one
+New study suggests that there are two species of green anacondas, not one

 (Green Anaconda.
 Photo By John Murphy).
 A new study by Rivas and colleagues (2024) (link) has revealed that the green anaconda consists of two cryptic species that are genetically distinct.
 They are the the Northern Green Anaconda (Eunectes akayima s.p nov) and Southern Green Anaconda (Eunectes murinus).
 For those wondering what species we have in Trinidad, it is Eunectes akayima, the Northern Green Anaconda.
 Another updated species name for a herpetofauna found in the country.
 For more information, including distribution of the two species of green anacondas and morphological comparisons, full details of the study can be found here (link).